Akshit37/My-Files/README.md

 Financial Report

 Hello Everyone,
-I made this Finance Dashboard in Power BI with the Finance Excel Workbook provided by Microsoft on their Website.
+I made this Finance Dashboard in Power BI with the sample Finance datset.

 Problem Statement